DarkGhostHunter/Tailstart/README.md

 You can check how Tailstart enables everything at once in the [`app.js`](resources/js/app.js) file.

-In the meantime, see this example of using a modal with Bootstrap with Vue.
+In the meantime, see this example of using a modal with Bootstrap with Vue 3:

 ```vue
 <template>